ink-stained wings

 Róisín Leggett Bohan

-She has been commended/shortlisted for awards including the Allingham, Cúirt, Edward Thomas, Hammond House, Red Line, and MLC Fool for Poetry Chapbook Competition.
-Róisín was chosen for Poetry Ireland’s Introductions Series 2022, is the co-creator/co-editor of HOWL New Irish Writing, and holds an MA (Hons) in Creative Writing from University College Cork.
-She also received an Arts Council Literature Bursary, Cork City Artist Bursaries, a Poetry Mentorship with Dedalus Press, the Munster Literature Centre, the Irish Writers Centre and a placement at the Seamus Heaney Poetry School, Belfast.
+Róisín is the co-founder and editor of HOWL New Irish Writing and holds an MA (Hons) in Creative Writing from University College Cork.
+She was awarded an Arts Council Literature Bursary, Cork City Artist Bursaries, and a placement at the Seamus Heaney Poetry School, Belfast.
 Her work often explores the theme of loss and the courage that lies within vulnerability.
 Her background in film and experiences as a nurse help frame her writing practice.
 When she is not writing, she might be seen holding a dog lead, a paintbrush, or a fine cup of coffee.

 publications